TechxArtisanStudio/Openterface/docs/faq.md

 #### Want to Review Our Handy Gadget?
 Hey, we love making noise and spreading the word about our Mini-KVM!
 If you're from the press or rocking it on social media and fancy taking our product for a spin, we're all ears.
 Whether you're into detailed reviews, unboxing videos, or just want to give us a shoutout, we're here for it and let's make some waves together! 🎉 Just drop us an email NOW!

+#### What are the advanced features planned for the mini-KVM?

+We are excited about the potential of the mini-KVM and are committed to documenting all our current ideas in a comprehensive roadmap.
+This roadmap will outline advanced features and future developments we envision for the device.
+We look forward to developing these features in collaboration with our community.
+Stay tuned for more updates as we continue to grow and innovate together.

+#### How does the mini-KVM integrate with AI and what are its future possibilities?

+Our ultimate goal is to enable AI to control target computers, and the Openterface plays a crucial role in this vision.
+Inspired by projects like [OthersideAI's self-operating computer](https://github.com/OthersideAI/self-operating-computer), we aim for the mini-KVM to act as an extension of the 'hands' (providing keyboard and mouse control) and 'eyes' (capturing the video source) for the host computer.
+If the host computer is powerful enough, it could potentially emulate the capabilities seen in the 2013 movie "Her".
+While this is a future aspiration, it highlights the exciting possibilities we see for the mini-KVM.

 --------